sridharmanohar/Design-Patterns/YET-To-ACHIEVE.md

 ## performance
 1. din't measure the performance of spring data jpa vs native queries.
-2. as of know i don't know which one is better when.
+2. as of now i don't know which one is better when.
 3. also dint check how these approaches behave and how to solve as the application scales to some 10k, 50k and 100k users.
 4. spring boot actuator is also something which comes with default metric tools for use in prod, din't use it, don't know what it exactly is.